Cray-HPE/docs-csm/operations/network/management_network/bican_enable.md

 UAN running before and during an upgrade to CSM 1.2 will continue running with no connectivity or local data impacts until an administrator-scheduled transition takes place.
 While access to currently running UANs continues during the upgrade, UAN rebuilds and reboots not supported.

-The time frame over which the transition can be scheduled is quite large and the transition requires only that UAN users to log out of the UAN (over the old IPv4 address) and log back in (over a new IPv4 address).
+The time frame over which the transition can be scheduled is quite large and the transition requires only that UAN users log out of the UAN (over the old IPv4 address) and log back in (over a new IPv4 address).
-The following diagram illustrates the UAN timeline before, during and after the CSM 1.2 upgrade.
+The following diagram illustrates the UAN timeline before, during, and after the CSM 1.2 upgrade.

 ![UAN Upgrade Transitions](../../../img/UAN_transition_CSM_1.2.png)

-Concretely, users on running UAN may transitioned from the CMN to the new CAN between the two following upgrade points:
+Concretely, users on a running UAN may be transitioned from the CMN to the new CAN between the two following upgrade points:

-1. After [SLS Upgrade](../../../upgrade/1.2/Stage_0_Prerequisites.md#stage-03---upgrade-management-network) has been completed, but
+1. After [SLS Upgrade](../../../upgrade/1.2/Stage_0_Prerequisites.md#stage-03---upgrade-management-network) has been completed.
 2. Before [UANs are booted with new images](../../boot_orchestration/Boot_UANs.md).

 <a name="configure-uai"></a>